Supreme Court sends Texas abortion case to appeals court instead of to judge who previously blocked the law

 Hearron said after Gorsuch’s decision that Texas is “determined to stop the plaintiffs from getting any relief in even the sliver of the case that is left.”

-With its decision to send the case back to the 5th Circuit, and not the district court, he added, the Supreme Court “has let Texas nullify constitutional rights and upend our system of justice.”
+With its decision to send the case back to the 5th Circuit and not the district court, he added, the Supreme Court “has let Texas nullify constitutional rights and upend our system of justice.”

-But Texas said in its filing to the court that returning the case to the appeals court is normal after a decision, and that it was the challengers asking the court for unusual relief.
+Texas said in its filing to the court that returning the case to the appeals court is normal after a decision and that it was the challengers asking the court for unusual relief.
 The state opposed the effort to waive the usual 25-day delay.

 The complicated legal wrangling is pretty much the point of the Texas law.